AlphaServer

 As part of the roadmap to phase out Alpha-, MIPS- and PA-RISC-based systems in favor of Itanium-based systems at HP, the most recent AlphaServer systems reached their end of general availability on 27 April 2007.
 The availability of upgrades and options was discontinued on 25 April 2008, approximately one year after the systems were discontinued.
 Support for the most recent AlphaServer systems, the DS15A, DS25, ES45, ES47, ES80 and GS1280 is being provided by HP Services as of 2008.
-These systems are scheduled to reach end of support sometime during 2012, although HP has stated that this event may be delayed.
+These systems are no longer supported by HP.

 Models

 In approximate chronological order, the following AlphaServer models were produced:

 Avanti Family

 Sable Family

 The AlphaServer 2100 was briefly sold as the Digital 2100 before the AlphaServer brand was introduced.